 Dr. Sara MaltonEnglish

-Associate Dean of Arts - Outreach and Faculty Support
+Associate Dean of Arts - Research and Faculty Support

 Sara Malton is a Professor of nineteenth-century literature in the Department of English Language & Literature.

 Her recent research awards include a SSHRC Insight Development Grant in 2020 for her project, “Wondrous Hunger: Salvation, Starvation and the Nineteenth-Century ‘Fasting Girl.’”
 Her book, Forgery in Nineteenth Century Literature and Culture: Fictions of Finance from Dickens to Wilde, was published by Palgrave-Macmillan in 2009.
 Her work has appeared in such journals as Studies in the Novel; Victorian Literature and Culture; European Romantic Review; and English Studies in Canada; and in essay collections by McGill-Queens UP, Peter Lang, and the University of Missouri Press.

 Dr. Malton is the current Secretary and a past Trustee (2014-17) of The Dickens Society.
 Learn more about her research and publications at saramalton.com.

 Director, Outreach and Experiential Learning

 Administrative Assistant to the Dean of Arts (Interim)

 BA Program Advisor - Psychology